entando/entando-docs/vuepress/docs/next/docs/reference/identity-management.md

 ## Logging into your Keycloak Instance

-In an Entando deployment Keycloak is protected by a Secret deployed in your kubernetes instance.
+In an Entando deployment Keycloak is protected by a Secret deployed in your Kubernetes instance.
 To get the default admin credentials you can query Kubernetes for the secret with this command:

 ```
 kubectl get secret <project-name>kc-admin-secret -n <namespace> -o go-template="{{println}}Username: {{.data.username | base64decode}}{{println}}Password: {{.data.password | base64decode}}{{println}}{{println}}"